 Start your pure herbal extract with the very best ingredients.
-Our organic, medicinal-grade alcohol is an ultra-pure, organic alternative to vod...
+Our organic, pharmaceutical-grade alcohol is an ultra-pure, organic alternative t...

 Look no further for a perfect companion to create your fragrances.
 Our 190 proof alcohol is certified organic, distilled with no additives or chemicals so you can start your hand-blended perfumes with the very best.
 Perfumers know that the purest botanicals and ingredients make the finest aromatics.
 The Organic Alcohol Company is here to supply several high-quality choices for your finely-tuned craft.

 We carry four types of 190 proof organic alcohols to suit your scent profiles and ...

 Our certified organic alcohol is a simple, holistic choice for formulating organic, sustainable and superior natural products for your personal use or business.

 Organic alcohol can be used to enhance and preserve your sprays, lotions, repellents, sanitizers, hair products and more.
 Try our organic grape alcohol for a long-lasting room spray carrier, or our organic cane alcohol for the perfect lathering shampoo.
 The high proof makes for a clean, quick evaporation rate as well as the ...